gvolpe/blog-comments/_posts/2019-08-27-functional-dependencies-and-type-families.md

 When defining dependencies using such effect is very common to do it using the [Has typeclass approach](https://www.fpcomplete.com/blog/2017/06/readert-design-pattern) (or how I prefer to call it, the *classy lenses Has pattern*) instead of passing the whole context / environment.

-Following this approach, I have defined a polymorphic `Ctx` record that represents the appliation context (or dependencies).
+Following this approach, I have defined a polymorphic `Ctx` record that represents the application context (or dependencies).
 It looks as follows:

 {% highlight haskell %}
 data Ctx m = Ctx